anyoptimization/pymoo/docs/source/operators/index.md

 Operators are the key to customize genetic algorithms.
-In the following the different type of operators are listed.
-For details about each operator we refer to our corresponding documentation.
+In the following, the different types of operators are listed.
+For details about each operator, we refer to our corresponding documentation.

 +++